jonah-saltzman/jonahs-tic-tac-toe/README.md

 algorithm it uses to make the best move for the computer player.
 MegaMax is a single-page application that uses a public API for authentication, as well as for saving and updating game states.
 The application is written entirely in JavaScript, and makes use of Bootstrap and SCSS for UI elements & styling, and jQuery for dynamic UI manipulation.
+This project was completed in 3 days.

 ## Requirements